schancel/spec/may-2018-reenabled-opcodes.md

 ## Bitwise logic

-The bitwise logic operators expect 'array of bytes' operands.
+The bitwise logic operators expect 'byte sequence' operands.
 The operands must be the same length.
-* In the case of 'array of bytes' operands `OP_CAT` can be used to pad a shorter byte array to an appropriate length.
+* In the case of 'byte sequence' operands `OP_CAT` can be used to pad a shorter byte sequence to an appropriate length.
-* In the case of 'array of bytes' operands where the length of operands is not known until runtime an array of 0x00 bytes (for use with `OP_CAT`) can be produced using `OP_0 n OP_NUM2BIN`
+* In the case of 'byte sequence' operands where the length of operands is not known until runtime a sequence of 0x00 bytes (for use with `OP_CAT`) can be produced using `OP_0 n OP_NUM2BIN`
-* In the case of numeric operands `x n OP_NUM2BIN` can be used to pad a number to length `n` whilst preserving the sign bit.
+* In the case of numeric value operands `x n OP_NUM2BIN` can be used to pad a numeric value to length `n` whilst preserving the sign bit.

 ### OP_AND